jacobdensford/jacobdensford.com/projects/new-trpg.md

 //WORDS ABOUT THE Mage//

-Start with one mage feat or three spells.
-(Whenever a mage takes the "class feat" option from the XP table, they can instead take another three spells.)
+Starts with the Spellcasting mage feat and one spell.
+Whenever a mage takes the "class feat" option from the XP table, they may instead take another spell.

 ##### Mage Feats

-- **Divination:** Make two WIL tests at dawn and save the results to use for yourself, a PC, or an NPC at any point throughout the coming day, for any kind of test.
+- **Spellcasting:** Gain the ability to cast spells.
 - //
 - //
 - //